How to Host a Teddy Bear Picnic

-Are you looking for a simple, free idea for you and the kids today?
+Are your kids missing their friends with all this social distancing that we are experiencing?
 Why not invite all your stuffed teddy bears to a picnic in the backyard?
 This is a great way to enjoy the sunshine that we’re finally seeing!
 Today’s the day, the teddy bears have their picnic.
 Who has a favorite teddy bear from their childhood?
-Did you know that today is Teddy Bear Picnic Day?
-To help us celebrate, I’m sharing my teddy bear memories!
 And then I’d love to hear your favorite memories of this special stuffed bear!
 If you are ready to host a teddy bear picnic, I’ve got tips and ideas.

 This post includes Amazon Affiliate Links.